 A useful facility available within C running under MS-DOS is that of passing arguments into programs from which the command line input by the user when the program is first loaded.
-The main() function allows two arguments: argc
+The main() function allows two arguments: argc and argv.
+When main is called, argc is the number of elements in argv, and argv is an array of pointers to the strings which appear in the command line.

 '''

 C:\BC45\MENU1.EXE

-- U ×
+- 0 ×

+1

 MAIN MENU

 [1] Initialise the system

 [2] Pump control

 [3] Mixer control

 4] Delivery control

 [5] Close down and exit

 Enter option required...
 1

 INITIALISING SYSTEM - PLEASE WAIT!

 MAIN MENU

 [1] Initialise the system

 [2] Pump control

 [3] Mixer control

 [4] Deliveru control

 [5] Close down and exit

 Enter option required...

-4
+•

 '''